gabadie/makefile/readme.txt

         The project configuration file is the file automatically included and defines all project's product.
-A project can have severals configuration files, but only one can be used at a time with the repository parameter config=CONFIG_NAME
+A project can have severals configuration files, but only one can be used at a time with the repository parameter <config>
+        to load <config>.mk in the project directory.

     - project directory:
         The project directory is where the main makefile is.
 It also